An ode to my first kitten

 I sketched a few different body shapes to see what would work, and settled on a simple seated pose with his tail covering his toes.
 His most common.
 So regal.
 I did some vague sketches of where the plants would go, but I knew I’d have to wing it because I wasn’t sure how small I’d be able to sculpt yet.
 It’s been a while since I’ve worked in Polymer clay and it was always a nightmare.
 Why did I choose to use it, you ask?
 Good question, I’d like the answer too.

 I chose to keep Kitsune quite simple in the sculpt stage and paint in detail.
 I just wanted him sweet and fluffy.
 Basicall an egg shape, two triangle ears, a small round snoot and a huge tail sausage.
 Those are technical sculpting terms.
-The leaves and flowers were made from thing rolled out sausages cut into discs, then flattened, curled, twisted and stuck together.
+The leaves and flowers were made from thin rolled out sausages cut into discs, then flattened, curled, twisted and stuck together.
 The thing with polymer clay is you can’t really… sculpt it.
 Smooth it out or texture it, or add any detail like you would in river clay.
 You kinda just have to make shapes that look right and stick them together.

 I really liked his tail hanging over the edge of the frame, and it inspired me to add plants around the edge as well, even though my original idea was to fill the inside of the frame spilling out.
-I liked this a little better.

 I also tried making some worry stones, by pushing my thumb into a ball of clay and rounding the edges.
 I really liked these, they still have my finger print in the middle, and it feels nice to the touch.

-Clay sculpts The one has cat ears, obviously.
+The one has cat ears, obviously.

 The painting begins.